Ariel Prieto: Career

 Prieto was traded to the Tampa Bay Devil Rays before the 2001 season.
 With the Devil Rays, Prieto saw action in three games, without any decisions, allowing one earned run in 3 2/3 innings pitched.
 His one season with the Devil Rays was his last season in the major leagues.
-Prieto surfaced in Mexico during the middle 2000s, playing with the Venados de Mazatlán, a team with which he reappeared at the Caribbean World Series, held that year in Venezuela.
-During six MLB seasons, Prieto won 15 games and lost 24, with a 4.85 ERA.
+Prieto played in Mexico during the middle 2000s, playing with the Venados de Mazatlán, a team that he also played for in the Caribbean World Series, held that year in Venezuela.
+During six MLB seasons, Prieto won 15 games and lost 24, with an overall 4.85 ERA.

-He played until 2005 in the minor leagues, unable to make it back to the A's.
+Prieto played professionally until 2005 in Minor League Baseball, without returning to MLB.

 Coaching career

 Prieto spent the 2009 through 2011 seasons as the pitching coach for the Athletics' Arizona League team.

 On November 10, 2011, Prieto was announced as the pitching coach for the Vermont Lake Monsters, the Athletics' New York–Penn League (Single A, short season) team.